YoursTrulyInarius/Tour_Guide_System/README.md

 3.  **Create (Guide):** Go to your dashboard to create a new tour package.
 (Note: New tours require Admin approval unless auto-approved).
 4.  **Admin Access:** Login with an admin account to approve tours and manage users.

----
-*This system is currently a prototype and is under active development.*